Welcome To The York Region Community Services And Supports Page!

 The Foundations Program is a goal driven service, to assist adults aged 18 and older in developing improved functioning and coping skills in the areas of life that include Employment, Education, and Community Integration.
 Please call our Access line for more information, 905-713-6808 x 350.
 Intakes for Foundation Supports are managed by Developmental Services Ontario (DSO).
 For your local DSO office number, please refer to the Developmental Services of Ontario website.

 We often partner with community service providers, government agencies, educators, healthcare professionals and parents to provide more comprehensive services in your community.
-Learn more about Community Partnerships including the York Region ASD Day Treatment and Mobile Service and the York Region ASD Partnership.
+Learn more about Community Partnerships including the School Support Program and the York Region ASD Partnership.

 To access residential supports in Ontario, participants will need to qualify for and be registered through the Developmental Services of Ontario (DSO).
 For your local DSO office number, please refer to the Developmental Services of Ontario website.